Board of directors

 Professor Warwick Anderson AO

-PhD, FAAHMS, Hon LLD, DUniv, DHealth
+PhD, FAHMS, (hon), Hon LLD, DUniv, DHealth

-Professor Anderson is an emeritus professor at Monash University, and Chair of Global Biodata Coalition.
-He was previously secretary-general of the international organisation Human Frontier Science Program, as well as CEO of the NHMRC and a member of numerous national and international medical research bodies.
+Professor Anderson is an Emeritus Professor at Monash University, and Chair of Global Biodata Coalition.
+He was previously Secretary-General of the international organisation Human Frontier Science Program, as well as CEO of the NHMRC and a member of numerous national and international medical research bodies.
 He has held academic and research positions at Monash University, Baker Medical Research Institute, University of Sydney and Harvard Medical School.

 Mr Andrew Leyden, member of the Board of Directors at Hudson Institute